Medicare Safety Net

 If you need to see a doctor or have medical tests regularly you could end up with high medical costs.
-The Medicare Safety Net is designed to provide additional financial relief for people with high medical costs by reducing their out-of-pocket costs.
+The Medicare Safety Net is designed to provide additional financial relief for people with high medical costs by reducing their out of pocket costs.

-When an individual or family receives many services in a year the Medicare Safety Net reduces their out-of-pocket costs for services received out-of-hospital.
+When an individual or family receives many services in a year, the Medicare Safety Net reduces their out of pocket costs for services received out-of-hospital.

 According to Medicare, for the purposes of the Medicare Safety Net, a family is:

-Please be aware Medicare defines a dependant a bit differently to how we define them.
+- Please be aware Medicare defines a dependant a bit differently to how we define them.
 For the Medicare Safety Net for families, this is someone who the family contact or spouse supports financially and is either a:

-The Medicare Safety Net covers a range of doctor visits and tests that you receive out-of-hospital.
+A: The Medicare Safety Net covers a range of doctor visits and tests that you receive out-of-hospital.
 Some examples of services that count towards the Safety Net are:

-For more information about the Medicare Safety Net visit the Medicare Australia website.
+For more information about the Medicare Safety Net, visit the Medicare Australia website.